Brady-MacDonald/Arduino_LED/README.md

 # Arduino_LED
-Arduino code for controlling led strip with keypad and sound sensor
+Brady MacDonald

+Arduino Uno used for microcontroller
+3x4 keypad for user input
+sound sensor for reactive lights